daniyal1249/Ball-Dynamics/README.md

-A 2D physics sandbox and virtual laboratory able to simulate kinematics experiments and record data. \
+# Ball Dynamics

-\
+A 2D physics sandbox and virtual laboratory able to simulate kinematics experiments and record data.

-Currently developing the core sandbox features.
+Currently in development